lemaoliu/qenn/README.md

 2. train.target, the (1-best) translation of train.source
 3. train.tags, the tag file of train.target
 4. train.align, the alignment file between train.source and train.target
-5. dev.source, the source of valid file.
+5. dev.source, the source of dev set.

 Note that all of these files should be placed in directory w.r.t. the option (str data_dir sample) ...